henrikwirth/awesome-wordpress-gatsby/contributing.md

 ## Broken Link Checking

-We added a pre-push broken link checking.
+We added a Github action (post-push) for broken link checking.
 This means it runs through the README.md to make sure no dead links are used.
 If you make a contribution and discover dead links, that have nothing todo with your PR, please let us know, so we can fix it straight away.